Man killed trying to steal already stolen car: Indianapolis police

 Prosecutors and some legal experts explained that Butler’s action are not allowed under the law.

-“We are not able to use deadly force against somebody if they’re trying to steal property,” said attorney Mario Massillamany.
+“We are not able to use deadly force against somebody if they’re trying to steal property,” attorney Mario Massillamany said.

 Massillamany isn’t connected to the case.
 He said Indiana law allows people to use deadly force if they fear for their safety or the safety of others, but just like shoplifters can’t be shot to death, deadly force shouldn’t be used to prevent a car theft.

-“Indiana law is here to protect everyone, and they would rather have an individual call 911 and let law enforcement apprehend the individual who stole the vehicle than have someone do vigilante justice,” said Massillamany.
+“Indiana law is here to protect everyone, and they would rather have an individual call 911 and let law enforcement apprehend the individual who stole the vehicle than have someone do vigilante justice,” Massillamany said.

 After the shooting, video showed the suspect slowly walk away from the scene.
 Court records describe how Butler hired an attorney who contacted police, and the suspect turned himself in before being arrested for murder.